reframe-hpc/reframe/docs/tutorial_build_automation.rst

 Any additional specs specified inside the ReFrame test will be added using the ``spack add`` command.
 As you might have noticed ReFrame expects that Spack is already installed on the system.
 The packages specified in the environment and the tests will be installed in the test's stage directory, where the environment is copied before building.
-Here is the the stage directory structure:
+Here is the stage directory structure:

 .. code:: console